Fifth Harmony (album)

-Fifth Harmony is the third studio album by American girl group Fifth Harmony, which was released on August 25, 2017, through Syco Music and Epic Records.
-The album's lyrics discuss themes of female empowerment, confidence, love and unity.
+Fifth Harmony is the third studio album by American girl group Fifth Harmony, released on August 25, 2017, through Syco Music and Epic Records.
+The band's only album not to feature Camila Cabello, who left in December 2016 to pursue a solo career, its lyrics discuss themes of female empowerment, confidence, love and unity.
 After having few to no writing credits on their previous two studio albums, the group assumed creative control over their third album and co-wrote more than half of its songs.
-The album features a guest appearance by American rapper Gucci Mane and collaborations with several notable producers such as Ammo, who contributed to their 2016 smash hit "Work from Home", along with Poo Bear and Skrillex.
+The album features a guest appearance by rapper Gucci Mane and collaborations with several notable producers such as Ammo, who contributed to their 2016 smash hit "Work from Home", along with Poo Bear and Skrillex.